Griffin McElroy: Podcasting

 Balance He later took on the similar role of "Keeper" for the Monster of the Week Powered by the Apocalypse based Amnesty campaign.
 In the show's third campaign, Graduation, he played the role of Sir Fitzroy Maplecourt, Knight-in-Absentia of the Realm of Goodcastle.
 McElroy reprised his role as DM for Ethersea, the fourth campaign of the show, which concluded in July 2022.
 He plays Montrose Pretty in the fifth campaign, Steeplechase.
 He also composes much of the original soundtrack for the series.

-The first sub-arc of The Adventure Zone: Balance, named Here There Be Gerblins, was later adapted into a graphic novel in cooperation with artist Carey Pietsch, and was published by First Second Books in 2018.
+The first story arc of The Adventure Zone: Balance, named Here There Be Gerblins, was later adapted into a graphic novel in cooperation with artist Carey Pietsch, and was published by First Second Books in 2018.
 The book topped The New York Times' best-selling trade fiction list, becoming the first graphic novel to do so.
-It was followed by a second graphic novel, Murder on the Rockport Limited!, in 2019; Petals to the Metal, in 2020; and The Crystal Kingdom in 2021.
+It was followed by additional graphic novel adaptations of the subsequent The Adventure Zone: Balance story arcs: Murder on the Rockport Limited! in 2019; Petals to the Metal in 2020; and The Crystal Kingdom in 2021.
+Two additional story arcs of the graphic novel adaptation The Adventure Zone: Balance were later released: The Eleventh Hour in 2023 and The Suffering Game in 2024.
+The last two story arcs The Stolen Century and Story and Song were adapted into a final graphic novel titled Story and Song in 2026, completing the adaptation of the Balance campaign.

 Griffin and his brothers also co-host a yearly podcast with Tim Batt and Guy Montgomery, released every American Thanksgiving since 2015, called Til Death Do Us Blart where they watch and review the film Paul Blart: Mall Cop 2 each episode.
 The podcast released a bonus episode on April 28, 2020, where they instead watched the original Paul Blart: Mall Cop.
 The brothers also host the documentary podcast The McElroy Brothers Will Be in Trolls World Tour, which ultimately resulted in the announcement that all three were set to make cameo appearances in the film.

 Since 2017, Griffin has co-hosted the podcast Wonderful! with his wife, Rachel, where they discuss things they are interested in and enjoy.
 The two had previously hosted another podcast named Rose Buddies, in which they recapped episodes of The Bachelor and related television series.

 Griffin has appeared twice as a guest on The George Lucas Talk Show, once during the May the 4th, 2020 fundraiser The George Lucas Talk Show All Day Star Wars Movie Watch Along', and later on December 22, 2020, episode The George Lucas Holiday Special.